nikita921/spring2020/README.md

 #### Grade Received: A

-These are some of my solutions to the prescribed HW/Projects for CS31.
+These are my solutions for the projects of CS31.
 The purpose of this repository is to display/backup my work.
 Please do not try to copy or re-use any of my code.

 | Project | Score |
 | ------- | ----- |